 If there’s ever any doubt, walk away.

 Buying a car on eBay is quick, easy and hassle-free.
 However, if a thorough check hasn’t been done then there is a chance of the deal being a scam, and it is no longer hassle free to sort out.
 Also, eBay doesn’t offer ‘buyer protection’ when purchasing vehicles, so we’d advice buyers to take extra care before making a bid.
-If anything goes wrong, eBay won’t be able to help to sort it out.
+If anything goes wrong, eBay won’t be able to help to sort it out, the seller can be quizzed some more until the sale has deemed itself to be satisfactory and honest.
+This can also give you the opportunity to haggle and get yourself an even better deal.